-What Can a Handyman Do in Las Vegas, Nevada?
+What Can a Handyman Do Without a License in Las Vegas, Nevada?

 In Las Vegas (Clark County), most handyman work is treated as “contracting” under Nevada law.
 Nevada has a small-job exemption: if the TOTAL price of the job (labor + materials) is under $1,000, a state contractor license is generally not required—but you still must follow building permit rules and you cannot misrepresent yourself as a licensed contractor.
 For jobs at or above $1,000 (or if the work falls into regulated trades/permits), you typically need a Nevada State Contractors Board (NSCB) contractor license plus local business licensing (city/county depending on where you work).